tinoha/kube-home/README.md

 ## Kubernetes Setup (K3s or MicroK8s)

 Install either **K3s** or **MicroK8s**.
-Both are lightweight Kubernetes distributions well-suited for homelab use cases.
+Both are lightweight Kubernetes distributions well-suited for a homelab use case.
 They are easy to install and require minimal maintenance.

 ### Install K3s